 What your teen needs to know before moving out of home

-So your teen has decided to take the leap and move out of home.
+Is your teen thinking of moving out of home for the first time in Australia?
 From practical tips to helpful advice, we’ve got the moving out of home checklist covered.

-It may be a while since you had to consider what you need when moving out of home, but we’re sure one of the first things you’ll think of is a good stock of recipes up your sleeve.
+It may be a while since you had to consider what you need when moving out of home for the first time, but we’re sure having a good stock of recipes up your sleeve probably comes top of mind.
 If you’re the one preparing most of the meals at home, it’s time to get your teen in the kitchen for some ‘cooking 101’ lessons.

 Your child might be happy to live on instant noodles, but it isn't good for their health and wellbeing in the long run.
 A balanced diet is essential for physical and mental health.
 Pick out a few simple recipes that you know your teen likes and walk them through the steps to prepare the meals.
 Having at least four recipes on rotation will ensure they aren’t opening a food delivery app every night of the week (and will avoid an unnecessary expense).